tom-englert/SplashGenerator/README.md

 When installing the SplashGenerator NuGet package a new build target will be added to your project.
 This new build target ensures that the splash bitmap will be updated from the WPF UserControl after each build.

 Now you just need to design your splash UserControl.
-File and version info can be used dynamically via binding.
+You can use all design features of WPF, e.g. file and version info can be read dynamically via binding.
 However due to the fact that the final splash is a bitmap, animations are not supported.

 To get more information how the WPF splash screen works see e.g. [How to: Add a Splash Screen to a WPF Application](https://msdn.microsoft.com/en-us/library/cc656886.aspx)